musekwa/tic-tac-toe/README.md

 ## Available Scripts

-Make sure you have Nodejs and npm installed in your local machine.
-Next, Clone or download this project on your local computer, you need to run:
+Make sure you have Nodejs and npm installed in your local machine. <br>
+Next, clone or download this project on your local computer, and run this:

 #### `$ cd tic-tac-toe`
 #### `$ npm install`